countdigi/talk-2018-git/slides.md

 - These commits along with the file revisions are stored in a *Repository*

-- The comits and revisions in the *Repository* form a *Revision History*
+- The commits and revisions in the *Repository* form a *Revision History*

 - The changes from the *Revision History* can later be rewound and played back against the base versions to create different point-in-time representations of the files